 The lawmakers of Connecticut are hoping the proposal limiting high volumes will help curb some of these numbers.

 Hearing loss is a serious issue in today’s society.
 From exposure through work, recreation and household chores, we’ve got dangerous noises all around us.
 NIHL is an easy thing to prevent.
 Between limiting exposure to loud noises and wearing the proper protection when you can’t, chances of suffering from NIHL are greatly reduced.

 NIHL is usually a temporary condition, but can become a permanent issue if subjected to abnormally loud sounds or constant exposure.

-According to a cinema owner, the proposed level of 85 decibels hovers around the average volume of dialogue in movies.
+According to a cinema owner, the proposed level of 85 decibels hovers around the average volume of dialog in movies.

 What makes this proposal unnecessary